-- Pre-Construction Notification automatically triggered when the proposed work MAY affect ANY historic property - this effect does not have to be direct!
+- Pre-Construction Notification automatically triggered when the proposed work MAY have the potential to effect ANY historic property this effect does not have to be direct!
 See NWP Condition 20. - NWP Work Without a PCN Applicant must determine that no historic properties will be effected and no notification is necessary.
 Unanticipated impacts to any historic property during non-PCN construction triggers notification under NWP Condition 21. - NWPs can be conditioned for work on historic properties like any other Regulatory authorization - GENERALLY NWPs have smaller permit areas for historic properties than Individual Permits